dailystory/docs/articles/changelog/2021/march.md

 # DailyStory Product Updates for March 2021
+## March 13, 2021
+* When saving an automation parent step relationships should be checked

 ## March 12, 2021
 * New popups are paused by default
 * Fix some save issues in popup